Gerard Rennick People First

 Gerard Rennick People First (GRPF), also known as the People First Party (PFP), is an Australian political party founded by Gerard Rennick in August 2024.
 Rennick was elected to the Senate as a Liberal National Party of Queensland candidate in 2019.
 Gerard Rennick People First was officially registered by the Australian Electoral Commission (AEC) on 5 December 2024, in order to contest the 2025 federal election.

 Background and history

 Beginning in 2021, Liberal National Party (LNP) senator Gerard Rennick began to receive criticism for his social media posts and his stance towards both federal and state government measures taken around the COVID-19 pandemic in Australia, including state border closures, domestic travel restrictions and vaccine mandates.
 Rennick's critical stance towards government policy continued throughout 2021–2022, and was labelled a "rebel" right-wing MP.
 By early July 2023 Rennick narrowly lost preselection for the LNP's Senate ticket at the next federal election (2025).

 In August 2024, Rennick quit the LNP and announced a new political party to contest the 2025 federal election.
-Several months later in December 2024, the party was officially registered by the Australian Electoral Commission (AEC).
+In December 2024, the party was officially registered by the Australian Electoral Commission (AEC).

+In 2026, it was reported that People First would be merging with the Australian Citizens Party later that year.